PLOS/Dockerfiles/README.md

 Docker Registry
 ---------------

+Note: Some registry functionality might currently not work due to compose schema.

 The Docker registry is a place to host images.
 Images can be pushed and pulled from our local Docker Registry (2.0).
 If an image is there you, you can pull from it instead of having to build it.